Professional Photographers in Santa Rosa Beach

 • WASHCLOTH AND BABY POWDER If you are dry, avoid using the water shower when coming off the beach.
 I found that especially with little ones, their diaper gets wet, then the car seat and it never ends.
 We like to use baby powder and a soft cloth, it gets it all off without scraping your skin off with it.

-• Skip the beach wagons.
+• BEACH WAGON OR NO?
+Easy answer, no. Skip the beach wagons.
 They have yet to make one that actually works.
 Your better off throwing it on a towel or blanket and sliding it.
+(I'm waiting for one that transforms into skies to slide over the sand)

-• Swimming will cool you off and can trick you into thinking your staying hydrated so be sure to bring water or a sports drink.
+• HYDRATION.
+Swimming will cool you off and can trick you into thinking your staying hydrated so be sure to bring water or a sports drink.
 Pay attention to your body, if you feel overly weak, dizzy, nauseated, get a headache get something to drink right away.
-We like to fill up with Gatorade in the ride over to the beach.
+We like to fill up with Gatorade for those extra electrolytes in the ride over to the beach.

-• Cooling cloths!
-These things completely saved us on our Disney trip.
-Having postural orthostatic tachycardia syndrome I have heat intolerance and these cooling cloths were a true life saver!
+• COOLING CLOTHS If you know you know.
+Wearing these things completely saved us on our Disney vacation.
+Having postural orthostatic tachycardia syndrome and narcolepsy I overheat easily and these cooling cloths were a true life saver!
 These neck fans are pretty cool, and cooling, too.

-• Don't buy it just to toss it later.
+• RENT DON'T BUY Don't buy it just to toss it later.
 RENT IT.
 You know about chairs, umbrellas, SUP boards, kayaks, golf carts.
 But did you know you can rent kid toys?
 Beach blankets?
 Small folding chairs?
 Coolers, lifejackets, floaties, wagons.
 This one has it all: Baby's Away

 Do you have any tips you would like to add?
 Leave them in the comments below!